codelikesuraj/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type - Prints the type of the filed named 'iamafile' in the 'tmp' directory.
 13-symbolic_link - Creates a symbolic link to '/bin/ls', named '__ls__'.
 14-copy_html - Copies all the HTML from the current working directory to the parent of the working directory, but only copies the files that did not exist in the parent of the working directory or are newer than the versions in teh parent of the working directory.

+### Advanced tasks
+100-lets_move - Moves all files beginning with an uppercase letter to the directory "/tmp/u".